Dark-Alex-17/managarr/README.md

   -V, --version  Print version

 Global Options:
       --disable-spinner              Disable the spinner (can sometimes make parsing output challenging) [env: MANAGARR_DISABLE_SPINNER=]
+      --config-file <CONFIG_FILE>    The Managarr configuration file to use; defaults to the path shown by 'managarr config-path' [env:
+                                     MANAGARR_CONFIG_FILE=]
+      --themes-file <THEMES_FILE>    The Managarr themes file to use [env:
+                                     MANAGARR_THEMES_FILE=]
+      --theme <THEME>                The name of the Managarr theme to use [env:
+                                     MANAGARR_THEME=]
-      --config-file <CONFIG_FILE>    The Managarr configuration file to use [env: MANAGARR_CONFIG_FILE=] --themes-file <THEMES_FILE>    The Managarr themes file to use [env: MANAGARR_THEMES_FILE=] --theme <THEME>                The name of the Managarr theme to use [env: MANAGARR_THEME=] --servarr-name <SERVARR_NAME>  For multi-instance configurations, you need to specify the name of the instance configuration that you want to use.
+      --servarr-name <SERVARR_NAME>  For multi-instance configurations, you need to specify the name of the instance configuration that you want to use.

                                      This is useful when you have multiple instances of the same Servarr defined in your config file.
                                      By default, if left empty, the first configured Servarr instance listed in the config file will be used.
 ```

 All subcommands also have detailed help menus to show you how to use them.
 For example, to see all available commands for Sonarr, you would run: